Rancho Palos Verdes Community Update Center

 Status: Completed on Tuesday, November 7

-Summary: We are installing additional water leak detection sensors in strategic locations on the Cal Water distribution system.
+Summary: We have installed water leak detection sensors in strategic locations on the Cal Water distribution system.

-Status: Crews installed 25 additional sensors the week of October 18.
+Status: Crews installed 60 sensors in September and October

 Summary: Crews have installed water pressure monitors in strategic locations in the distribution system to check for shifts in water pressure.